researchart/rose6icse/submissions/available/rigby_mirsaeedi_turnover/STATUS.md

 3. **Verification and Validation**: Using the provided raw data which includes information gathered from git and Github, researchers are able to use our tool to run recommendation simulations and [generate](https://github.com/CESEL/RelationalGit/tree/master/ReplicationPackage) the results.

-4. **DOI**:

-5. **Open Souce**: We have released our source code on [GitHub](https://github.com/CESEL/RelationalGit) to make it possible for the future works to leverage and expand our tool without difficulty.
+4. **Open Souce**: We have released our source code on [GitHub](https://github.com/CESEL/RelationalGit) to make it possible for the future works to leverage and expand our tool without difficulty.